 build/ directory, and you’ll find a

-If you’re using OpenLayers with MapBox Hosting maps (as I’d recommend you do), try the connector provided by the Wax library.
+If you’re using OpenLayers with MapBox Hosting maps (as I’d recommend you do), try the connector provided by the Wax library (now discontinued).
 With the magic of TileJSON, it removes a lot of the potential configuration fail in using OpenLayers.